Looking for an easy way to build a WordPress blog directory? This step-by-step tutorial helps you start and finish one today with one simple plugin!

 How to make a WordPress blog directory

-Once you’ve managed to get them, follow the steps below.
+Once you're ready with these tools, follow the steps below.

 Step 1: Install and activate Business Directory Plugin

-Add Listing page: This will be a front-end form.
-You and your visitors will be able to add or submit blog listing items using this form.
-To create this, simply add a new page and put the [businessdirectory-submit-listing] shortcode on its top.
+This will be a front-end form.
+You and your visitors can add or submit blog listing items using this form.

 Step 3: Get customized form fields

 Form fields are an important part of the Business Directory Plugin.

 It collects listing information via these fields.
 The plugin has a few form fields built in.

 You can edit, add, or delete form fields from WordPress Dashboard → Directory → Form Fields.